Illinois-IoT/main-project/day1.md

 So, we will need to add something inside of this callback function in order to accomplish our mission.

 We already wrote a Bash script that takes a photo.
-Lets use that!
+Let's use that!
 When we wanted to take a photo, we would simply run the Bash script in the terminal.
 We need a way to run the same script in our Python program.

 This is where the Python `os` module comes into place.
 This module provides a portable way of using operating system dependent functionality.
 Some popular functions includes creating and deleting directories/files, and of course, executing other programs.